 Django Events Foundation North America (DEFNA) is a non-profit based in California USA.
 It was formed in 2015 at the request of the Django Software Foundation (DSF) to run DjangoCon US.
-The DSF have licensed DEFNA to run DjangoCon US for 2015, 2016 and 2017.
+The DSF have licensed DEFNA to run DjangoCon US for 2015-2020.
 Beyond DjangoCon US we also plan to be involved with other events in North America that cover the education and outreach of Django.

 Jeff is a Django developer for Revolution Systems (Revsys).
 He co-organized the Django Birthday conference.
 In his spare time, he practices photography and is getting back into running.

 Craig first discovered Django in 2009 when he joined AstraZeneca.
 It was being used to power Design Tracker, a system used globally by chemists to aid their drug discovery efforts.
 Craig now works for OpenEye Scientific, as a Scientific Software Development Manager.
 When not doing DEFNA business Craig enjoys skiing, hiking and walking his dog, Lucy.

 Monique started using Django as a developer for the University of Texas at Austin.
 She is currently a developer for ApplyTexas (also in Austin).
 She has too many hobbies to list, but is a linguist and passionate foreign language enthusiast, karaoker, aspiring comic artist, and avid reader of any and all things words.